PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

        compiler named, the highest-preference available one, to produce a :cfunc:`dDNNF`, then
        :cfunc:`dDNNF::probabilityEvaluation`.
+   * - ``"mobius"``
+     - :cfile:`mobius_evaluate.cpp` -- exact route for a
+       ``gate_mobius``-rooted token (the safe-UCQ Möbius-inversion
+       route): one linear sweep evaluates each certified-independent island read-once and combines the island probabilities with the persisted signed integer coefficients.
+A Möbius root is non-Boolean, so the dispatcher routes it here directly; naming ``mobius`` on any other token is an error, while naming any *other* method on a Möbius root evaluates the transparent lineage child instead (same value, no shortcut).
    * - ``""`` (default)
      - Fallback chain: try ``independent``; then, when the root carries an inversion-free certificate and ``provsql.inversion_free`` is on, the